Paradigm4/finance/README.md

 delimited (by commas in this example).

-The output of parse is a virtual 22-attribute SciDB array with attribute names a0 to a20 corresponding to the indicated 21 data columns, plus an extra attribute named "error" that indicates if any lines were short or long.
+The output of parse is a virtual 22-attribute SciDB array with attribute names a0 to a20 corresponding to the specified 21 data columns, plus an extra attribute named "error" that indicates if any lines were short or long.
 The attributes all have type "string."